hildeweerts/responsiblemachinelearning/book/introduction/introduction.md

 ### Fairness

-{term}`Fairness` is a moral value that concerns treatment of behavior that is *just* and *free from discrimination*.
+Fairness is a moral value that concerns treatment of behavior that is _just_ and _free from discrimination_.
 Machine learning models, particularly classifiers, are specifically designed to discriminate between cases.
 As with any decision-making process, these distinctions can be undesirable from an ethical perspective or unlawful if they disproportionately affect people on the basis of sensitive characteristics such as gender, race, religion, age, and sexual orientation.

 In recent years, several incidents have shown that machine learning systems can inherit and amplify social biases embedded in society.
 In 2016, investigative journalists from Propublica found that COMPAS, a decision support tool for assessing the likelihood of a defendant becoming a recidivist, wrongly labeled African-American defendants as recidivists at much higher rates than white Americans {footcite:p}`compas2017`.
 Although concerns regarding the fairness of algorithmic decision-making systems is not new, Propublica’s article sparked an increased interest in the field.